niftynei/lightning-rfc/02-peer-protocol.md

 fall-behind detection.
 An implementation can offer both, however, and fall back to the `option_data_loss_protect` behavior if `option_static_remotekey` is not negotiated.

+## Appendix A: The lease fee (`option_will_fund`)

+The lease fee is added to the accepter's balance in a channel, in addition to the `funding_satoshi` that they are contributing.
+The channel initiator must contribute enough funds to cover `open_channel2`.`funding_satoshis`, the lease fee, and their tx weight * `funding_feerate_perkw` / 1000.

+The lease fee is calculated as:

+	`funding_fee_base_sat` +
+	`accept_channel2`.`funding_satoshis` * `funding_fee_proportional_basis` / 1000 +
+	`funding_weight` * `funding_feerate_perkw` / 1000

+E.g.
+An node requests 100.0000sats at a feerate of 2500perkw.
+They are contributing 50.0000sats.
+Their weight contribution to the funding transaction will be 720.

+The accepter charges a base funding fee of 233sats with a proportional basis of 22.
+Their weight charge is 444.
+The lease fee is as
+follows:

+	233 + 100.0000 * 22 / 1000 + 444 * 2500 / 1000

+The total lease fee for this open is 3.3333sats.

+The outputs to the peers in the commitment transaction will be

+	to-initiator:  50.0000sats
+	to-accepter:  103.3333sats

+The miner fee for the initiator will be 720 * 2500 / 1000 or 1800sats.

+Minimum funds that the initiator must contribute to the channel open
+transaction:

+	open_channel2.funding_satoshis: 50.0000sats
+	lease fee:			 3.3333sats
+	miner fee:			   1800sats

+	total required contribution:	53.5133sats

 # Authors